JuliaLang/julia/doc/stdlib/base.rst

    Load a shared library, returning an opaque handle.

+   Optionally, one can pass a second argument via ``dlopen(libfile::String, isglobal::Bool)``, which specifies whether the libraries symbols are to be made available globally to other shared libraries, corresponding to the ``RTLD_GLOBAL`` flag on Unix systems.

 .. function:: dlsym(handle, sym)

-   Look up a symbol from a shared library handle, return callable function pointer on success.
+   Look up a symbol from a shared library handle, return callable function pointer (via :func:`ccall`) on success.

 .. function:: dlsym_e(handle, sym)